alexei-matveev/bgy3d/test-qm/uranyl/README.txt

 6         -777442.947949     -428.74

-The  5+1 model  is apparently  affected by  the bias,  as the  two U-O distances are  longer than  250 pm.
+The  5+1 model  is apparently  affected by  the bias,  as the  two U-O distances  are longer  than  250 pm  (unless  uranyl is  forced to  be linear).
 Quadratic  bias potential has the  effect of 2.5  meV or 0.06 kcal for an elongation by 1  pm beyond 250 pm.
 In the six-coordinated complex  the 6th  water  with U-O  of  253 pm  has  no bias  potential applied.
 FIXME: with 50/291/96 grid the 5+1 structure features uranyl bent by 137 deg (reoptimize with linear?).

 Distances for 5+1: